Organization name and logo

 - the number of CPA partners or shareholders practicing within the partnership or company is higher or equal to the number of people referenced in the name.

-- If you wish to include a descriptive style, you must use “partnership or company of chartered professional accountants” or “chartered professional accountant corporation”.
+- If you wish to use a descriptive style that includes the chartered professional accountant or CPA designation, you must use “partnership or company of chartered professional accountants” or “chartered professional accountant corporation”.
 You cannot include “chartered professional accountant(s)” on your letterhead or business card.

 Descriptive style that does not comply with the regulations